RandomSoup/sack/readme.md

 ```

 ### Loops
-A loop will itterate between a range of numbers starting at the first number and ending at the last for example `range( 1, 5 )` is equal to `[1, 2, 3, 4, 5]`
+A loop will iterate between a range of numbers starting at the first number and ending at the last for example `range( 1, 5 )` is equal to `[1, 2, 3, 4, 5]`

 The following is an example of valid loop in range syntax:
 ```